zinga331/recognition-frontend/IndividualNotes/finalStudyGuide.md

 }
 ```

+It creates a button that, when clicked, increments a counter.
+The counter is stored in the state of the component.
+The useState hook is used to create the state variable count and the function setCount, which is used to update the state variable.
+The useState hook takes an initial value of 0 for the state variable count.
+The count variable is then used to display the number of times the button has been clicked.

 1. What are React Hooks used for?

+React Hooks are used to add state and other features to functional components.
+They allow you to use state and other features without having to convert the functional component to a class component.
+Some examples of React Hooks are useState, useEffect, and useContext.

+- useState: Allows you to add state to a functional component.
+  - example: ```const [count, setCount] = useState(0);```
+- useEffect: Allows you to perform side effects in a functional component.
+  - example: ```useEffect(() => { document.title = `You clicked ${count} times`; });```
+- useContext: Allows you to use context in a functional component.
+  - example: ```const value = useContext(MyContext);```

 1. What is the useEffect hook used for?

+The useEffect hook is used to render side effects in a functional component.
+The useEffect hook takes a function as an argument, and this function is called after every render of the component.
+The useEffect hook can be used to perform side effects such as fetching data from an API, updating the document title, and subscribing to events.

 1. What does this code do?
 ```javascript
 export default function App() {